mrg/cbe/inserting-objects/basic-inserts.md

 }
 {% endhighlight %}

 The first section (lines 3-6) contain constants representing the attribute names.
 Line 8 contains the key for the primary key.
-Cayenne typically does not include getters/setters for the primary key, but you can override this behavior in in Cayenne Modeler.
+Cayenne typically does not include getters/setters for the primary key, but you can override this behavior in Cayenne Modeler.
 Lines 10-36 contain the setters/getters for the attributes.  **NOTE: These attribute represent the Java names, not the database column names.**

 The concrete class is much simpler: